Magelang, Central Java, Indonesia

 The panels show scenes of Buddha’s life from birth to his transcendence to Bodhisattvahood (the essence of enlightenment and compassion – a combination of traits that should make a religious leader, regardless of affiliation).
 Other panels offer a glimpse into Javanese daily life at the time, incorporating indigenous flora and fauna in the images.
 Interestingly, most human forms in the carvings are full-bodied.
 Even male figures take on voluptuous forms and possess the gracefulness of an apsara.
 They do not evoke an image of an emaciated ascetic, neither are they endowed with brawn that was required, I assumed, in building this majestic edifice of stone.
 I would’ve been incredulous about how the ancient Javanese were able to lift and stack these volcanic rocks to build a solid structure that would survive natural and religious-political cataclysms for a millennium if I were not standing on it.

-The most serendipitous eureka moment for me was finding an image of Buddha’s mother, Queen Maya, among the thousand panels.
-I had not imagined her to be revered by Buddhists as Mary, the mother of Jesus, is by Catholics, but her obscure place in history was enough to hold my fascination.
+An image of Buddha’s mother, Queen Maya, can be found among the thousand panels.
+I do not imagine her to be revered by Buddhists as Mary, the mother of Jesus, is by Catholics, but her obscure place in history is enough to hold my fascination.
 Like Mary, Queen Maya is a humanizing aspect in her almost deified son, Siddhartha Gautama.

 More Buddhas occupy niches high up on the walls and on top of balustrades.
 There are over 500 Buddhas in Borobudur.
 The heads of most have fallen into the hands of looters and the Dutch colonists who fielded them out to museums and foreign governments.
 Moreover, the island had converted to Islam during the 15th century, and the locals increasingly regarded the temple as a heathen monument, their reverence stemming more from superstition than from appreciation of its historical and artistic value.
 Headless or not, the Buddhas are inert in their lotus positions, their hands resting on their laps in dhyana mudra – the meditative hand position of Buddha when he achieved enlightenment.
 These statues exude a powerful sense of serenity.

-Intermittent rain showered Borobudur with a peaceful hush.
-Torrential downpours in the afternoon had dampened the spirit of the touristy crowds.
-I almost had the temple all to myself, yet there was an air of pervading detachment.
-Something was off that day that got in the way of my in-the-moment experience.
-I was in a funk.
-I made the trip to this remote jungle in the middle of Java only to be half-present.
+Intermittent rain showers Borobudur with a peaceful hush.
+Torrential downpours in the afternoon have dampened the spirit of the touristy crowds.
+I almost have the temple all to myself, yet there is an air of pervading detachment.
+Something is off that day that is getting in the way of my in-the-moment experience.
+I find myself in a funk.
+I have made the trip to this remote jungle in the middle of Java only to be half-present.
 So much for a processional tour of a prayer pyramid.
-This prayer was perfunctory at best.
+This prayer is perfunctory at best.

 Contained in each stupa is a Buddha.
-One stupa was dismantled to reveal its occupant in all its meditative glory.
-With eyes shut and a hint of a smile on its lips, this Buddha had seen a thousand years pass – frequent volcanic eruptions had buried it in white ash, countless earthquakes had rocked it in its stupa, seasonal downpours had drenched its already porous stone, religious conversions and foreign occupations had threatened its head – yet he sat there, cross-legged, hands in mudra position, back straight, eternally unperturbed by the march of time and the chaos of the world.
-Right then I saw the connection: There is peace and equanimity only when one lives in view of the eternal.
+One stupa has been dismantled to reveal its occupant in all its meditative glory.
+With eyes shut and a hint of a smile on its lips, this Buddha has seen a thousand years pass – frequent volcanic eruptions has buried it in white ash, countless earthquakes has rocked it in its stupa, seasonal downpours has drenched its already porous stone, religious conversions and foreign occupations has threatened its head – yet he sits there, cross-legged, hands in mudra position, back straight, eternally unperturbed by the march of time and the chaos of the world.
+Right then I see the connection: There is peace and equanimity only when one lives in view of the eternal.

 Borobudur, the prayer in stone, is not a traditional place of worship.
 It is not a place to hear mass, listen to a sermon, or read a holy text; the place IS the prayer.
 This architectural masterpiece has expressed Buddhist philosophy so perfectly, so literally.
 The central stupa is solid, not perforated.
 No one knows what it contains, perhaps nothing.
 In our roundabout journey through life and into ourselves, we all inevitably become that unknowable nothingness.
 This prayer in stone strips its pilgrims of attachments that encumber until only the indestructible part of us remains.
-I’m not Buddhist, but I did feel one with the universe.
-I visited Borobudur for its art.
+I am not Buddhist; I have visited Borobudur only for its art.
 And what’s art but a sensuous symbol of our prayerful abstractions.